 Alterations and extensions to an impressive Arts & Crafts house original built in the early 1900’s.

-To the North side of the existing house there was a small double garage only really suitable for one vehicle with a workshop behind and a small courtyard to the front, the garage was separated from the main house by a further small courtyard.
-The client wished to create garaging for up to four vehicles, provide a snooker room and also a self-contained annex.
-The extension was to blend seamlessly with the existing house and the raised terrace to the rear of the property.
+To the North side of the existing house there was a small double garage, only really suitable for one vehicle, with a workshop behind and a small courtyard to the front, the garage was separated from the main house by a further small courtyard.
+The client wished to create garaging for up to four vehicles, provide a snooker room and also a self-contained apartment, the extension was to blend seamlessly with the existing house and the raised terrace to the rear of the property.

 Externally there were significant works to form a stepped terrace with the lower section housing a sunken spa pool, the walls were formed in concrete block-work and then clad in a reproduction dry stone walling solution to provide a near match the original walling to the rear of the property, and terrace clad in reclaimed york stone flags.